Write a little about yourself. Just a paragraph will do.

 men you meet are tools.
 You are here not because you have trouble

-meeting men, but because you aren't satisfied with the quality of
+meeting men, but because you are tired of all the clueless schmucks

 almost never watch television.
 You read books.
 You have a hobby